 Consuming honey may cause a slight drop in blood pressure, a major risk factor for heart disease.

-Honey appears to have a positive effect on cholesterol levels.
+Honey seems to have a positive effect on cholesterol levels.
 It causes modest reductions in total and "bad" cholesterol while increasing "good" cholesterol.

 You want to know more about the preparation, the house recipe for chaï latte Gabee tea, see our article on the subject .